 We tend to create a lot of busyness in our lives, leaving us feeling like we have no time to exercise.

-This year, change your mind!
+Change your mind about your schedule!
 Tell yourself you DO have time, and then identify the “busyness” you can get rid of:

 *How many times a day do you check Facebook?
 Limit yourself to twice a day and see how much time you can save!